thosgood/this-weeks-finds/markdown/251-300/week281.md

 > applet](http://gregegan.customer.netspace.net.au/APPLETS/33/33.html),
 > which scrolls across an infinite quasiperiodic tiling at a single
 > scale.
 (I start with a Penrose rhombic tiling that I construct by de
-> Bruijn\'s method, and then convert into a tiling of decagons, hexagons
+> Bruijn's method, and then convert into a tiling of decagons, hexagons
 > and bowties.)
 >
 > This one can be run in full-screen mode.

-Here\'s a sample of what it produces:
+Here's a sample of what it produces:

 ::: {align="center"}
 [![](girih_egan_2.jpg)](http://gregegan.customer.netspace.net.au/APPLETS/33/33.html)